 Using Enhancv’s builder, you can easily edit the look of your resume header in a way you know will catch the recruiter’s attention.

 Apart from that, all other general rules to resume writing apply to your resume header.
-This includes avoiding common typographical errors, conducting a resume review, choosing an appropriate resume length, and more.
+That includes avoiding common typographical errors, conducting a resume review, choosing an appropriate resume length, etc.

 What if I have a two-page resume?